top of page

 Rhenen by Jan van Goyen (1649)

-The scarf with which Cunera was strangled by the queen and her chamberlain is an important relic.
-Amazingly, the scarf -or palla– has been preserved to this very day and is being kept in the Catherijneconvent ‘Catherine Convent’ in the city of Utrecht.
-Research in 1972 has proven that the age of the scarf is fourth or fifth century.
-Flax is the fabric of the scarf.
-Given the weaving techniques, it’s probably made by Copts in Egypt.
-These facts are even more miraculous than the whole Cunera saga with the 11,000 virgins, we tend to think.
+The scarf with which Cunera was strangled by the queen and her chamberlain is considered a most important relic.
+Remarkably, this scarf—or palla—has been preserved to this very day and is housed in the Catharijneconvent (‘Catherine Convent’) in the city of Utrecht.
+Research conducted in 1972 confirmed that the scarf dates back to the fourth or fifth century.
+The fabric is flax, and based on the weaving techniques, it was likely produced by Coptic weavers in Egypt.
+These historical facts, we must admit, are perhaps even more miraculous than the entire Cunera saga involving the 11,000 virgins, we tend to think.

 The Frisian connection